itc-hz/react-template-two/README.md

 ```

  #### simple route config like vue-router!
- Also can use React.lazy import you commponents, then `{prjectName}/src/routers/index.tsx` will read it and use `<React.Suspense />` to make code-spilt, more detail in `{prjectName}/src/pageModel/common/index.tsx`
+ Also can use React.lazy import you components, then `{projectName}/src/routers/index.tsx` will read it and use `<React.Suspense />` to make code-spilt, more detail in `{projectName}/src/pageModel/common/index.tsx`
 ``` js
 export const routesConfig: RouteConfigDeclaration[] = [
     {